aclark4life/python-packages-doc/background.rst

 So you will often see ``virtualenv`` mentioned during a discussion of package installation.
-Keep in mind that the use of ``virtualenv`` is primarily a prophalactyc measure.
+Keep in mind that the use of ``virtualenv`` is primarily a prophylactic measure.
 If you do not know whether you need it or not, it cannot hurt::

     $ pip install virtualenv